CLE Programs

 114 West 47th Street, 21st Floor

-Join us for a wine and cheese Reception before the event
+Join us for a wine and cheese Reception at 5:15 pm.

 Credits Information: 1.5 Transitional/Non-transitional CLE credits in Areas of Professional Practice